 Court stays NBW against Kejriwal, Sisodia, Yogendra Yadav in 2013 defamation case

 New Delhi, Apr 24: A Delhi court on Wednesday stayed non-bailable warrants against Delhi Chief Minister Arvind Kejriwal, his deputy Manish Sisodia and Swaraj India president Yogendra Yadav in a criminal defamation case of 2013.

-Next date of hearing is on 29 April.
+Additional Chief Metropolitan Magistrate Samar Vishal passed the order after lawyers for the three leaders sought cancellation of the NBWs.

+The court said it will take up the main matter on April 29.

 Lawyer Surender Sharma had filed the defamation complaint against these leaders.